jet/equinox/README.md

 > I'm having some trouble understanding how Equinox+ESDB handles "expected version".
 Most of the examples use `Equinox.Decider.Transact` which is storage agnostic and doesn't offer any obvious concurrency checking.
 In `Equinox.EventStore.Context`, there's a `Sync` and `TrySync` that take a `Token` which holds a `streamVersion`.
 Should I be be using that instead of `Transact`?

-The bulk of the implementation is in [`Equinox/Decider.fs`](https://github.com/jet/equinox/blob/master/src/Equinox/Decider.fs)
+The bulk of the implementation is in [`Equinox/Decider.fs`](https://github.com/jet/equinox/blob/master/src/Equinox/Decider.fs), see the `let run` function.

 There are [sequence diagrams in Documentation MD](https://github.com/jet/equinox/blob/master/DOCUMENTATION.md#code-diagrams-for-equinoxeventstore--equinoxsqlstreamstore) but I'll summarize here: